 ASB-4006 Marketing Strategy

-Within Bangor University — KTPs with Bio-composites Centre, Canolfan Bedwyr, Creative Studies & Media, & Electronic Engineering; joint development of academic programmes with Chemistry, Computer Science, Environment Natural Resources & Geography, & Modern Languages.
+Within Bangor University — KTPs with Bio-composites Centre, Canolfan Bedwyr, Creative Studies and Media, and Electronic Engineering; joint development of academic programmes with Chemistry, Computer Science, Environment Natural Resources and Geography, and Modern Languages.

-Within North Wales - as joint chair of the business & management subject group of the Community University of North Wales Partnership.
+Within North Wales - as joint chair of the business and management subject group of the Community University of North Wales Partnership.

-In Eastern-Europe & the Middle East -faculty development programmes funded by UK government for institutions in Middle East & Russia, concentrating on issues of pedagogy.
+In Eastern-Europe and the Middle East -faculty development programmes funded by UK government for institutions in Middle East and Russia, concentrating on issues of pedagogy.

-Elsewhere in Europe, Asia-Pacific & Central Asia - programme administration & programme content advice on taught modules & projects/dissertations, staff development activities, programme administration support including Quality Assurance & governance matters, joint EU programme activities
+Elsewhere in Europe, Asia-Pacific and Central Asia - programme administration and programme content advice on taught modules and projects/dissertations, staff development activities, programme administration support including Quality Assurance and governance matters, joint EU programme activities.

-Attendance at External Exam Boards, Validation Panels, Quinquennial Inspection Reviews.
+Attendance internationally at External Exam Boards, Validation Panels, Quinquennial Inspection Reviews.

 Links with industry

-Examples of activities with industry have included the creation, delivery & quality assurance of cross-border business development programmes between Wales & Ireland, & Wales & Italy (with EU funding); & programmes for management development & Executive Education.
+Examples of activities with industry have included the creation, delivery and quality assurance of cross-border business development programmes between Wales and Ireland, and Wales and Italy (with EU funding); and programmes for management development and Executive Education.

 A major activity has been as academic supervisor on Knowledge Transfer Partnerships with individual SMEs.
-These engagements, funded jointly by the Technology Strategy Board & Research Councils with financial contribution from the company, place a graduate in the company to work on a project of strategic significance.
-A portfolio of 12 projects (typically each of two years duration) have been completed across the spectrum from physical goods to pure services, for organizations serving individual consumers & corporate clients, operating on commercial & not-for-profit bases.
-These strategic interventions have included internationalisation, application of Internet-based solutions, new product development, & organizational optimization initiatives.
-Particularly satisfying have been contributions to the Welsh economy, language. culture & society through projects focusing on Welsh book publishing, the Welsh music industry, Welsh creative industry incubators & community initiatives, support to Welsh language broadcasting, & the diversification of Welsh agricultural products.
+These engagements, funded jointly by the Technology Strategy Board and Research Councils with financial contribution from the company, place a graduate in the company to work on a project of strategic significance.
+A portfolio of 12 projects (typically each of two years duration) have been completed across the spectrum from physical goods to pure services, for organizations serving individual consumers and corporate clients, operating on commercial and not-for-profit bases.
+These strategic interventions have included internationalisation, application of Internet-based solutions, new product development, and organizational optimization initiatives.
+Particularly satisfying have been contributions to the Welsh economy, language. culture and society through projects focusing on Welsh book publishing, the Welsh music industry, Welsh creative industry incubators and community initiatives, support to Welsh language broadcasting, and the diversification of Welsh agricultural products.